brucemack/brucemack.github.io/ampersand/index.md

 come close to the standard.
 See the blue curve in the figure below.
 The existing attenuation is only about -9dB at 4.6kHz.

+To clarify the nature of the distortion with an example, when resampling a 48K audio signal down to 8K, the image reflection is centered around the 4kHz Nyquist rate.
+If there is energy in the original 48K signal at 4.5kHz it will be reflected into the 8K audio as an alias signal at 3.5kHz.
+Obviously, this is undesirable.

 I've implemented a steeper (and more expensive) filter in Ampersand.
 See the orange curve in the figure below.
 Anti-aliasing suppression is now about -50dB at 4.6kHz.
 The pass-band is also a bit